agordeev/Dockerfiles/README.md

 Update cipher.key in Config/crypto.json before using in production.
 Use `openssl rand -base64 32` to generate a random string.
 Starting server on 0.0.0.0:8080
+GET /
+GET /styles/app.css
+GET /images/it-works.png
 ```

-To test your project on your Mac open the browser and enter the url: `http://localhost:8080/`
+To test your project on your Mac open the browser and enter the url: [http://localhost:8080/](http://localhost:8080/)
 ![image](https://cloud.githubusercontent.com/assets/1082222/26242335/59810298-3c88-11e7-8b65-106ca873bac6.png)

 ### `vapor-mysql` image

-* Swift version: 3.1.1
+* Swift version: 4.0.2
 * Image base on: `ubuntu:16.10 ► vapor`
-* Instruction to build: `./build --name=vapor-mysql`
+* Instruction to build: `./build --image=vapor-mysql`
 * Project generate with: `vapor new ItWorks-MySQL --template=api`
 * Description: Install mysql on the container, pre-create `vapor` database and `vapor` user (without password)